sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/05-laziness/nodiverge.hs"}
 ~~~~

-In a strict language like OCaml ( ignoring it's suspensions for the moment ), the same program diverges.
+In a strict language like OCaml ( ignoring its suspensions for the moment ), the same program diverges.

 ~~~~ {.haskell include="src/05-laziness/diverge.ml"}